Njmondoa/CO2-Emissions-Analysis/README.md

-# CO2 Emissions by country
+# CO2 Emissions Around the World

 In this project, I analyzed and visualized CO2 Emissions by countries over time.